aaronicsubstances/code-augmentor/README.md

    * Ant, Maven and Gradle plugins available on [Maven Central](https://search.maven.org/search?q=com.aaronicsubstances) and [Gradle plugin portal](https://plugins.gradle.org/plugin/com.aaronicsubstances.code-augmentor), for scripting with Groovy and for easier integration with Java and Android IDEs.
    * Packages for officially supported languages available for [NodeJS](https://www.npmjs.com/package/code-augmentor-support), [Python 3](https://pypi.org/project/code-augmentor-support/) and [PHP 7](https://packagist.org/packages/aaronicsubstances/code-augmentor-support).

+## How It Works

+The operation of Code Augmentor is achieved in three stages: preparation, processing, and completion.

+During preparation, the source files passed to Code Augmentor are tokenized into lines, and then lines with special prefixes known as **directives** are identified, and classified into augmenting code sections, generated code sections or code sections to be skipped over by Code Augmentor.

+An augmenting code section generally consists of 3 parts: JSON data, raw string data, or code string.
+Code strings are meant to be evaluated as code in some scripting language (such as Groovy, NodeJS, Python or PHP).
+The expected and recommended structure of an augmenting code section is that it consists of an initial code string line which is the name of a procedure in a scripting language, and then optionally following it are either JSON or raw string data which are the arguments to be passed to the procedure.

+The preparation stage tokenizes source files and retrieves the augmenting code sections in them, saving them into two kinds of files: prep file and aug code file. prep file is a file full of numbers needed by completion stage, and is not of interest to the script writer, except for script writer to pass it around to whatever stage requiring it.

+aug code file is passed to processing stage.
+Generally for each augmenting code section, code generator scripts have to produce content for its generated code section.
+The output of this stage is referred to as gen code file.

+Completion stage uses prep file and gen code file to insert generated code content into generated code sections for each augmenting code section.
+During this stage generated code sections are created if none existed previously where insertions must be made.

+If code change detection remains enabled, then completion stage identifies source files whose content is not equivalent to that obtained after inserting generated code content.
+This could be because there was no generated code content at all, or the generated code content which used to be there is different from the incoming one.
+Plugins and command line application will normally turn any code change detected into an error for programmer to reconcile using shell scripts provided by Code Augmentor.

+Further information helpful to script writers is available on related [wiki page](https://github.com/aaronicsubstances/code-augmentor/wiki/Documentation-for-Code-Generator-Scripts).

 ## Getting Started with standalone command line application

 1. Ensure you have Java 8 JDK or JRE installed on your computer.
 Run `java -version` from command line to verify, and should get output resembling the following: